LIFE GROUP LEADER GUIDE

-Make sure you leave plenty of time to go over the Life Group Commitment Form with your group.
+Make sure you leave plenty of time to review the Life Group Commitment Form with your group.

 - Welcome & Eat – Potluck is a great option.
 Online groups can try a virtual dinner option if they would like.

-- Group Sharing – Discussion Note: You can transition from the “Getting to Know You” section to the “Taking it Home” section.
+- Group Sharing – Discussion Note: You can transition from the “Getting to Know You” section to the “Looking Ahead” section.

 - Go over the Life Group Commitment Form – Use the last question in the Leader Guide to Study Questions below to transition into reviewing the Commitment Form.